WeAreDOPE/StarSense/index.markdown

 layout: index

 # The title of the page
-title:  'Factory Sence | Makers intelligence'
+title:  'Factory Sence | Makers' intelligence'

 # meta description and og:image description
-description: 'IoT helps manufacturers minimize downtime by providing real-time visibility over the status of every machine in the factory.'
+description: 'Meta description for SEO purposes.
+IoT helps manufacturers minimize downtime by providing real-time visibility over the status of every machine in the factory.'

 # The tite above the contact form
 h1: 'Subscribe to be kept in the loop:'